guojun-wu/ICU/README.md

 # ICU: Image Caption Understanding

+This is the Source code of paper: ICU: Conquering Language Barriers in Vision-and-Language Modeling by Dividing the Tasks into Image Captioning and Language Understanding

 ICU is a divide-and-conquer approach to tackle the challenges of multilingual vision-and-language tasks.

 # Setup